AdobeDocs/document-cloud-learn.en/help/acrobat/develop/develop-overview.md

 ## Acrobat SDK

-The [Acrobat DC SDK](https://www.adobe.io/apis/documentcloud/acrobat.html){target="_blank"} is a set of tools that help you develop software that interacts with Acrobat technology.
+The [Acrobat SDK](https://www.adobe.io/apis/documentcloud/acrobat.html){target="_blank"} is a set of tools that help you develop software that interacts with Acrobat technology.

 ## Adobe Document Services APIs